vicdoja/MetaCountdown/README.md

 ## Origin

 The origin of this project is a subject of the Master's I'm enrolled in.
-We were required to use two different metaheuristics to optimize solutions of complex problems.
+There we were required to use two different metaheuristics to optimize solutions of a complex problem of choice.

 After seeing that I could implement and spin the code into a package, I did it without a doubt.

-Thanks to developing this project I now have a much wider undertanding of Python packages and project management.
+Thanks to developing this project I now have a much wider understanding of Python packages and project management.

 ## Contributing